Minimal Euler Characteristics for Even-Dimensional Manifolds with Finite Fundamental Group: Introduction

 For $n$ even, $q_{2n}(G)\ge 2$, as the minimal possible Euler characteristic that can occur in our setting is $\chi(M) = 2$, which holds when $M$ has the rational homology of a $2n$-sphere, and is implied by Theorem A if $\mu_n(G) =1$.
 The condition $\mu_2(G) = 1$ also holds for groups of deficiency zero and there are many groups with this property (see \cite{Wamsley:1970}).
 In contrast, our computations for the groups $E_k=(\bZ/p\bZ)^k$ show that $q_{4n}(E_k)>2$ for all $n>1$ and $k\ge3$.
 Hence higher dimensional rational homology spheres with elementary abelian fundamental group of rank larger than 2 cannot occur.

 For periodic groups we can compute $q_{2n}(G)$ in certain cases, which in particular provides an alternate argument for \cite[Corollary 4.4]{hk2} and generalizes that result to higher dimensions: \begin{thmb} Let $G$ be a finite periodic group of (even) period $q$.
-Then $q_{2n}(G) = 2$ if $q$ divides $n+2$, and $q_{2n}(G) = 0$ if $q$ divides $n+1$. \end{thmb}
+Then $q_{2n}(G) = 2$ if $q$ divides $n+2$, and $q_{2n}(G) = 0$ if $2q$ divides $n+1$. \end{thmb}

 \begin{remark} Note that in our setting, $\chi(M)>0$ if and only if $n$ is even (see Corollary \ref{cor:euler}).
 Thus for $n$ odd, the minimal possible value of $q_{2n}(G)= - \chi(M)$ is zero.
-Apart from the results of Theorem B for fundamental groups of period dividing $n+1$, any finite group $G$ which acts freely and homologically trivially on some product $S^n \times S^n$ will have $q_{2n}(G) = 0$.
+Apart from the results of Theorem B for periodic groups with twice their period dividing $n+1$, any finite group $G$ which acts freely and homologically trivially on some product $S^n \times S^n$ will have $q_{2n}(G) = 0$.
 There are many such examples, including any products $G = G_1 \times G_2$ of periodic groups, many rank two finite $p$-groups, including the extra-special $p$-groups of order $p^3$, and all the finite odd order subgroups of the exceptional Lie group $G_2$ (see \cite{Hambleton:2006,Hambleton:2009,Hambleton:2010}). \end{remark}

 We are especially interested in the case of rational homology $4$-spheres (called $\bQ S^4$ manifolds) with finite fundamental group.
 In Section \ref{sec:four} we consider the following ``inverse" problem, for which the lower bound implies significant restrictions on $G$.